-Laos installed the first ATM in the country in Vientiane, and in the early 2000’s still could not handle International transactions!
-Fortunately today, there are several international ATM’s scattered throughout town.
+Laos installed the first ATM in the country in Vientiane, and in the early 2000’s still could not handle international transactions!
+Fortunately today, there are plenty of international ATM’s scattered throughout town.
 There are at least 6 or 7 banks in Vientiane that can handle cash advances or change money.
 A good souvenir is a “brick” of small denomination bills which you can get at one of the banks.

 Some of the Lao kip costs less than typical “play” money does in the USA – and and we purchased “bricks” of this money at the banks for very little.
 It made great souvenirs!

 Changing Money – the Lao Kip CAN be changed once you cross the border into Nong Khai – however, you will have to find a money changer.
 These people tend to hang around the border in the hopes that you will have extra kip.
 Their exchange rate is probably worse than you could get in a bank, but if you have extra kip with you, and you don’t want to keep it as a souvenir, you might as well exchange it.